 I rinsed and chopped and tasted one.
 The prickles had not yet firmed up enough to be bothersome, and the flavor was far less offensive than the mature plant I’d tried at Cattail Bob’s, though it was still bitter like a dandelion.

 This makes sense because dandelions and chicory belong to the lettuce tribe too.
 All members, including wild lettuces, contain a bitter, milky sap.
 Despite the modern aversion to bitter foods, this milky juice is valuable as a digestive aid and spring tonic, useful for cleansing the liver after a long winter of eating hard-to-digest foods, Elpel writes in Botany in a Day (2013 ed.).
-So the fact that young prickly lettuce is a touch bitter can be considered a good thing—both for the refined palate that enjoys bitter greens like endive, and for those who relish tapping into the wisdom of our refrigerator-less forbears who enjoyed annual health benefits from the bitter greens of spring.
+So the fact that young prickly lettuce is a touch bitter can be considered a good thing—both for those who enjoy bitter greens like endive, and for those who relish tapping into the wisdom of our refrigerator-less forbears who enjoyed annual health benefits from the bitter greens of spring.

 There are 12 species of Lactuca in North America—all edible, Thayer writes, though they vary in palatability.
 He says L. canadensis or “good lettuce” is the best to use for food, and also describes L. biennis, or “bitter lettuce” in his account.
 Both are native and neither is prickly.